 Threats to the Amazon Rainforest?

-Deforestation has remained quite steady in recent years e1, with oscillations that almost reached 30 thousand square kilometres in 1995, and dropped drastically in the two following years.
+Deforestation has remained quite steady in recent years (Figure 1), with oscillations that almost reached 30 thousand square kilometres in 1995, and dropped drastically in the two following years.
 It remained stable during the end of the 1990s and beginning of the following decade, and reached a peak in 2004 of more than 25 thousand square kilometres.
 In subsequent years, there was a new period of decline that was concluded in 2008, after which deforestation rates rose again.
 “The deforestation rate of the Brazilian Legal Amazonia in 2007/2008 estimated by the Inpe was 11,968 square kilometres, representing an increase of 3.8% in relation to the 2006/2007 rate, of 11,532 square kilometres” (INPE, 2008, p 22).

 Surveys of 2012/2013 showed that accumulated forest degradation during that period (August 2012 to February 2013) reached 1091 square kilometres (MARTINS, et al., 2013).
 These figures drop, but they are significantly high and cumulative.
 For comparison purposes: the municipality of São Paulo (the most populated city in Brazil) covers an area of 1523 square kilometres.
 That is, in six months, an area that is almost the same size as the municipality of São Paulo was deforested in Amazonia.
 Can that be considered a reduction?
 Year after year a little more is taken, a little more is degraded!